lmolinario/ML_Sec_project/README.md

 ### **Attack algorithm**
 As indicated in our project I took as a reference the **FMN attack**, also known as FGSM (Fast Gradient Sign Method), which is one of the most common attacks against neural networks.
-The basic idea of this attack is to calculate the gradient of the model with respect to the input image and add a perturbation in the direction of the gradient to maximize the loss.
+The basic idea of this attack is to calculate the model's gradient concerning the input image and add a perturbation in the direction of the gradient to maximize the loss.
 This type of attack can be implemented as follows:

 ![δ=ϵ⋅sign(∇xJ(θ,x,y))](misc/FormulaFMN.png)